Rules

 Each control in a form has a set of properties which can be read and changed with JavaScript.
 This is in the form of ControlID.Property.
 For example, most controls where the user can enter data have a ‘value’ property accessed with controlID.value, which can be used like a var in JavaScript.
 Depending on the control, the values may require different formatting.
 Some properties shared by most controls include:

 • enabled: Can be set to true or false.
-When set to false, it disables users from being able to manually enter data. this can be used to keep a field only editable by rules or to lock what a user has entered.
+When set to false, it disables users from being able to manually enter data.
+This can be used to keep a field only editable by rules or to lock what a user has entered.

 • visible: Can be set to true or false.
 The control will not be visible to the user if this is set to false.
-This can be useful to have hidden values stored on th form for later, error messages, or to prevent certain users from seeing certain controls.
+This can be useful to have hidden values stored on the form for later, error messages, or to prevent certain users from seeing certain controls.
 In the case of containers controls, disabling visibility also hides all the controls contained inside them.

 For more control properties, see the section on Controls.